Part 2: Solution Design — How to Identify the Design Characteristics of Modern IT Systems

 This process involving one high and another low-level design phase with many iterations in between them is the generic approach for solution design in system integration projects.

 Executives at Toyota made it a requirement to consider a broad range of alternatives during the decision-making process.
-They even encouraged their engineers to look for feedback from specialists in different areas or departments for maximum diversification.
+They even encouraged their engineers to seek feedback from specialists in different areas or departments for maximum diversification.

 Toyota understood that although a full exploration of the design space can be costly and will inevitably delay product launches, this cost can be justified when the stakes are very high.